OtakuSenpai/TsukiBot/README.md

 How to Compile
 --------------

-First create a folder,and from that folder,try this(assuming you are using cli,or else for Windows use TortoiseGit or something similar):-
+First,try this(assuming you are using cli,or else for Windows use TortoiseGit or something similar):-

 ```
 git clone https://github.com/OtakuSenpai/TsukiBot.git